 5. Now in C: drive you will see a folder called Minimal ADB and FastBoot put the downloaded update zip file in that folder.
 Not need to unzip the file.

-6. Now enable USB DeBugging to do that open settings in device and go-to About phone scroll down to Build number and tap it seven times it will enable the developer options.
+6. Now enable USB DeBugging to do > open settings in device and go-to About phone scroll down to Build number and tap it seven times it will enable the developer options.
 Now from Developer options enable “USB debugging”.

 7. Now turn off your device, connect to PC